yu828282/ai_class/README.md

 # 🚀ai_class

 # 📒Assignment : Build Your Own Image Classification AI Model
-Classify images into categories like animals, people, objects, etc.
+- This is linked to Programming for AI and Introduction to AI.
+- Deadline: Tuesday, December 17th

 ### Examples :
+- Classify images into categories like animals, people, objects, etc.
 - Cat vs Dog Classification
 - Wearing a Mask vs Not Wearing a Mask
 - Fruit Classification